 Kobbie Mainoo also has three England U17 caps to his name.
 He has scored once for his national team.
 Midfield could soon be a position of need at the U23 level as Mejbri is on the cusp of first-team promotion.
 Therefore, Mainoo could be in line to become a regular at the U23 level if he keeps up his form.

 Kobbie Mainoo Stats

-Mainoo has made 25 appearances this season, turning out for both, U18s and U23s.
-In 12 appearances for the U18s, he has scored two goals and dished out one assist.
+Mainoo made 31 appearances last season, turning out for both, U18s and U23s.
+In 17 appearances for the U18s, he scored two goals and dished out one assist.

 Skills and style of play

 In terms of senior footballer comparison, Kobbie Mainoo has a similar profile to Paul Pogba.
-Generally a central midfielder, he is comfortable playing as both, defensive midfield and attacking midfield.
+Generally a central midfielder, he is comfortable playing in both, defensive midfield and attacking midfield.